Meet

 Spring Conference 2024

-• A Flag for a Polluted World: Antarctica Flag Redesign Proposal
+• Graham Bartram FFI FVAST, Chief Vexillologist, Flag Institute: A Flag for a Polluted World: Antarctica Flag Redesign Proposal

 Graham designed the flag for Antarctica in 1996 to symbolise its role as a hub for scientific collaboration, peaceful co-existence and nature conservation.
 Yet Antarctica now has another distinctive attribute – it is facing a serious threat from plastic pollution, which is harming its wildlife, its environment and its future.
-Graham’s presentation will examine his proposed redesign of the Antarctic flag to highlight this escalating problem.
+Graham’s presentation examined his proposed redesign of the Antarctic flag to highlight this escalating problem.

-• Flags of the Southern Regions of South America and of the Antarctic Territories
+• Geoff Parsons, The Heraldry Society: Flags of the Southern Regions of South America and of the Antarctic Territories

-• Unravelling the Tino Rangatiratanga Flag (Māori Flag) through the Eyes of Its Designer
+• Brian Cham, Flag Design Consultant, North American Vexillological Association: Unravelling the Tino Rangatiratanga Flag (Māori Flag) through the Eyes of Its Designer

 Conway Hall Library Room showing bookcases, tables and chairs